ongair/slate/source/index.html.md

 online | boolean | True or false as to whether the whatsapp account is currently online

 # Sending References

-## Send Message
+## Text Message

 Method sends a text message to a single recipient.
 Channels supported WeChat, Facebook Messenger and Telegram.

-> URL

 ```
   https://ongair.im/api/v1/base/send